Review of the HSBC Cash Rewards Mastercard® Credit Card

 You’ll have a few different options for redeeming your cash back.
 But these two ways are the simplest:

-- for statement credits, which will lower your account balance
+- Statement credits, which will lower your account balance

-- by directly depositing it into an HSBC consumer checking or savings account
+- Direct deposits it into an HSBC consumer checking or savings account

 We recommend redeeming for statement credits, which will be the quickest and easiest way for most people.
 But if you have an eligible HSBC bank account in addition to the card, you can easily deposit your rewards into it as well.